-The Department finds that the Plan's compliance efforts are not fully responsive to the corrective action required since the Plan did not complete the claims remediation, implementation of the interest obligation start date configuration, and interest payment training.
+The Department finds that the Plan's compliance efforts are not fully responsive to the corrective action required since the Plan did not complete the claims remediation and interest payment training.

-The Department approves the following dates proposed by the Plan:

-- February 14, 2021 to modify the interest obligation start date in AMISYS and provide evidence of the modification. - February 15, 2021 for submission of the revised interest payment training curriculum and evidence of staff attendance. - April 30, 2021 for submission of the final claims remediation.
+The Department approves the Plan's proposed date of February 28, 2021, for submission of the final claims remediation and February 15, 2021, for submission of the revised interest payment training curriculum and evidence of staff attendance.